Last Updated: 9/13/2023 | September 13th, 2023

 Located in North Amsterdam, this former laboratory from the 1920s has been converted into a stylish, clean space for backpackers.
 It’s a super awesome, fun, and social environment.
 It has a fantastic library, workspace, and atrium.
 There’s a café and on-site bar too.
 The beds are new, and the pillows are quite soft.
 Each bunk bed has an individual light and USB socket to charge your phone.

-Stay here to get a sense of what Amsterdam outside the city center is like.
-It’s perfect for travelers who want to get off the beaten track in Amsterdam, and it’s truly one of the best hostels here.
+It’s perfect for travelers who want to get off the beaten track in Amsterdam and it’s truly one of the best hostels here.
 Fun fact: If you’re a musician, you can perform in the ZincBAR for a free one-night stay.

 - Cafe and bar on-site makes it easy to meet people